IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 Note: Members(or mentors) can add any wacky ideas here through pull requests.
 If everyone agrees to implement it, we'll switch it to finalized.

-- Use person identification to make a person follower robot so that it can carry those boxes around... or do something similar to [MIT's Jackal](https://www.youtube.com/watch?v=CK1szio7PyA)
+- Use person identification to make a person follower robot so that it can carry those boxes around... or do something similar to [MIT's Jackal](https://www.youtube.com/watch?v=CK1szio7PyA) [Might do 1st half... our algorithm behaves like MIT's Jackal so 2nd half done]

-- Use roswtf to handle error situations like collisions
+- Use roswtf to handle error situations like collisions  [Done using TEB plugin]

-- Merge projects with Robotic arm IITISOC team to make something like [this](https://youtu.be/H-uSBO5e0_M) (Robotic arm combined with person identification sounds like an machine that would be useful for the unavoidable AI takeover :D )
+- Merge projects with Robotic arm IITISOC team to make something like [this](https://youtu.be/H-uSBO5e0_M) (Robotic arm combined with person identification sounds like an machine that would be useful for the unavoidable AI takeover :D )  [Partially done]
-- Mutiple Robot simulations
+- Multiple Robot simulations [Done... will be shown in presentation]
-- Controlling Jackal using keyboard
+- Controlling Jackal using keyboard [Done]

 <p align="right">(<a href="#top">back to top</a>)</p>